AdityaSharmaHub/ssjcoe-it-dept/README.md

 # SSJCOE IT Department Website

 In an era dominated by technology and information, a strong online presence is crucial for any institution.
-In this spirit, we proudly introduce upcoming project, the "IT Department Website" for our esteemed college's IT department.
+In this spirit, we proudly introduce our project, the "IT Department Website" for our esteemed college's IT department.

 ## Author